 By about age two, children notice skin color.
 What’s more, research has shown that preschoolers are beginning to assign value to race.
 They pick up through their world and interactions that some skin colors are seen as better than others.
 Parents need to be proactive in talking with our kids about race to prepare them for the realities of the world outside the safe borders of our home.

 Just as with the other biggies of parental talks– adoption and sex, there should not be “The Race Talk”.
 There should be many moments big and small when we talk about race starting when our kids are in diapers.
 Race should be a topic that is brought up without fanfare on a regular basis.
 We do this because we know that very young kids notice race, but we also do this because it helps us become more comfortable talking about the taboo subject of race.
 They won’t remember our awkwardness and mistakes in these early talks.

-Check out this really great Creating a Family show on Transracial Adoption: Talking about Race.
+Check out this really great Creating a Family show on Transracial Adoption: How to Do It Well.
 Our guest are Beth Hall, Founder and Director of PACT, and co-author of Inside Transracial Adoption; and Natasha Sky, a multiracial woman and mother of four multiracial children, and founder of MultiracialSky: Resources for Multiracial Families.

 How old were your kids when you started actively talking about race?
 Any specific resources you’d recommend?